Looking for case studies of cultural issues in the retail sector?

 Culture will influence any international venture.
 It is up to the players involved to determine what that influence will be - negative [passive] or positive [proactive].

-Then take a look at our free online course.
+Then take a look at our online course!

-You can watch it below or on the course page where you can also access free downloads.
+You can watch a free sample below or go to the course page where you can find out more.